Rising cases at ANU cause several face-to-face classes to be sent back online

 “Classroom teaching will be the norm, but all course convenors have developed contingency plans for when staff and students are unable to come to class.”

-Yet despite assurances, news of these shifts back to online learning demonstrate how quickly study arrangements can change (particularly in the event of another spike in cases).
+Yet despite assurances, news of these shifts back to online learning demonstrate how quickly study arrangements can be changed (particularly in the event of another spike in cases).

 Speaking to Observer, fourth-year student Samantha Holt described a certain resignation to the realities of studying in a pandemic: “I think we just have to redefine normal, so that we are not being constantly disappointed by pre-pandemic expectations.
 I suppose this is the new normal”.